 Chapter 1

-GVR makes it possible for vacation rental owners to showcase their accommodation to the 4.3 billion users worldwide who use the most popular search engine on the internet.
+GVR makes it possible for vacation rental owners to showcase their accommodation to the 4.97 billion users worldwide who use the most popular search engine on the internet.
+This makes Google Vacation Rentals an enormous opportunity for hosts—and one you don’t want to miss out on.

-Sounds good, right?
-Read on or download our guide to discover everything you need to know about getting your property listed on Google Vacation Rentals.
+Fortunately, taking advantage of Google Vacation Rentals and its immense potential is easier than you’d think.
+Read on or download our guide to discover everything you need to know about how to get listed on Google Vacation Rentals.

 What is Google Vacation Rentals?

-Google Vacation Rentals (GVR) is a brand new alternative to classic vacation rental platforms like Airbnb, Vrbo, etc.
+Google Vacation Rentals (GVR) is a brand-new alternative to classic vacation rental platforms like Airbnb, Vrbo, and so on.

 Metasearch engines work in a very similar way to classic search engines, such as Google, Bing or Yahoo!
-However, unlike the latter, they extract information from other results aggregators, which is what vacation rental platforms ultimately are.
+However, unlike classic search engines, they extract information from other results aggregators, which is what vacation rental platforms ultimately are.

 If you’ve ever used a flight search engine, you can think of Google Vacation Rentals as its travel industry equivalent, and vacation rental platforms as airlines.